torvalds/linux/Documentation/teaching/lectures/processes.rst

 hypervisor runs multiple VMs, each with its one kernel instance.

-Examples of container technologies are LCX - that allows running lightweight "VM" and docker - a specialized container for running a single application.
+Examples of container technologies are LXC - that allows running lightweight "VM" and docker - a specialized container for running a single application.